purrplingcat/QuestFramework/docs/content-pack-guide.md

 *Trigger*: Custom defined.
 In JSON api use hooks instead for handle your pure JSON custom quest.
 If you target a custom quest type defined by any other mod in your JSON content pack, follow instructions of the source mod of this quest type.

+**Needs more quest types**

+The [Quest Essentials](https://www.nexusmods.com/stardewvalley/????) offers some new custom types for Quest Framework, like multi-staged quests, earn money quest type and etc.

 ### Rewards

 There are supported some reward types for quests.
 You can specify reward type in field `RewardType` in your quest definition.
 Reward is paid to player after quest is completed by clicking the reward in questlog menu (in quest details for completed quest)